Newport Railway, Scotland: Back to the original route

 The North British Railway did not pick up the invitation to take over the little company.
 However it soon managed to put its financial problems behind it, and the scheme to build a Tay Bridge was back on.
-The Newport Railway was quick to spot the changed circumstances, and in 1870 it obtained a third Act of Parliament, reinstating the original route, to build throughout from Tayport to the Tay Bridge.
+The Newport Railway was quick to spot the changed circumstances, and in 1870 it obtained a third act of Parliament, the Newport Railway Act 1870 (33 & 34 Vict. c. cliii), reinstating the original route, to build throughout from Tayport to the Tay Bridge.
 It managed to assemble the capital it required to build its line.